bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 Example GUI client
 ==================

-An example GUI client, created with tkinter and using QueClient, has been written at:
+An example GUI client, (ledguiclient.py) created with tkinter and using QueClient, has been written at:

 https://github.com/bernie-skipole/inditest/tree/main/gui

-It is a simple client meant to operate with the LED driver, also listed in the above directory.
+It is a simple client meant to operate with an LED driver, also listed in the above directory.

 It generates a window:

 .. image:: ./ledclient.png

+A further, very similar example, ledguiclient2.py which uses Python GTK+ 3 has also been written, and is in the same directory, it produces an almost identical window.